wmgeolab/scope-ml/README.md

 Contains code for the ml-backend api that responds to requests for summarization and question answering from the scope backend.

-## /gef-portal-scraper

-Contains code for scraping the GEF portal for project data.

 ## /k8s-autoscaler

 Contains code for a FastAPI server that manages the scaling of certain deployments.